onedata/onedata-drive/README.md

 ## In case of app failure
 - If the app crashes and you can not reconnect to the cloud restarting computer should fix the issue.
-- If the app is not running, but sync root (OneData) is still present you may try using `Advanced -> Remove SyncRoot`
+- If the app is not connected, but sync root (Onedata folder) is still present you may try using `Advanced -> Remove SyncRoot`

 ## Notes
 - Does not work in Windows Sandbox.
 In virtual machine (e.g. in Hyper-V) it works fine.
-- The application is signed with certificate which is not trusted by default in Windows.
+- The develop versions of the application are signed with certificate which is not trusted by default in Windows.

 ## Acknowledgment
 <p align="left">